ElCaptaine/dev_helper/README.md

 # dev_helper
 `dev_helpers` is a Python package designed to simplify the development process by providing a collection of essential development tools, all conveniently stored in one place.
 The package aims to enhance the developer experience, making it easier to perform common tasks.
-Key components of this package include the DatabaseHandler, for managing database connections and operations, and the Logger, a tool for enhanced logging management.
+Key components of this package include the DatabaseHandler, for managing database connections and operations.

 ## Installation